Achieving Business Growth by Sharing Ideas and Solving Problems

 Sarah’s audience will go to what is readily available, and rely on what they find, which makes first impressions critical.

 What does Sarah’s digital personal brand speak to?
 How is Sarah’s digital profile presenting her?
-Is everything discoverable online about Sarah placed there by Sarah or by others?
-Is everything available about Sarah online representing her well?
-Thought leadership is Sarah’s opportunity to shape the discourse.
+Is everything discoverable online about Sarah placed there by her or by others?
+Creating content is how Sarah can shape and contribute to the conversations that matter.

 Build a robust body of work

 Sarah can begin her thought leadership journey by carefully curating the content that best represents her and her business.
-Thought leadership is her opportunity to speak to her expertise, elevate her brand and business, and support her customers.
-I call this Sarah’s body of work.
+Through her content, Sarah can show her audience her experience and expertise.
+This content she creates — I call this Sarah’s body of work.

 As an individual, Sarah’s body of work is something tangible that her audience can use to assess whether she is who she says she is.
-She can do this by writing an article, developing a case study or infographic, creating a slide deck, or giving an interview.
+Content can come in many shapes – an article, an infographic, a slide deck, or an interview.

 Businesses understand the value of this, which is why content marketing exists and is so widely used.

 Content marketing is a strategy used to attract, engage and retain an audience by sharing content which may be developed as a video, blog post, podcast or other media.
-As a business, it provides an opportunity to establish expertise and promote brand awareness.
+Businesses use this to establish expertise and promote brand awareness.

 This is “show, don’t tell” in action.
 Through powerful narrative, your audience gets to experience your story through actions, words, subtext and feelings rather than through a description or summary.

-There are several ways to do this, and all are powerful.
-The power lies in storytelling and the development of credible material that informs, educates, inspires and propels action.
-The steps below outline how Sarah (and any business leader) can begin her thought leadership journey.
+There are several ways to do this.
+The power lies in storytelling and creating credible material that informs, educates, inspires and propels action.
+The steps below outline how any business owner can begin their content creation journey.

 Step 1 Take stock